zachpmanson/notes/notes/Notes/Software/Generative AI/Large Language Models/LLaMA/LLaMA.md

 	- discusses alpaca.cpp, [[ReAct Prompting]] and the ability to easily expand the capabilities of LLMs, even basic ones
 - [llama tag](https://simonwillison.net/tags/llama/) on Willison's blog

+## Impact

+>Paradoxically, the one clear winner in all of this is Meta.
+Because the leaked model was theirs, they have effectively garnered an entire planet's worth of free labor.
+Since most open source innovation is happening on top of their architecture, there is nothing stopping them from directly incorporating it into their products.

+-- [Leaked Internal Google Document](https://www.semianalysis.com/p/google-we-have-no-moat-and-neither) on open source LLM progress

 ## Links

 - [llama.cpp](https://github.com/ggerganov/llama.cpp), a port of Facebook's LLaMA model in C/C++
 	- designed to run the model using 4-bit [[quantization]] on a MacBook

 ## Magnets